pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/MainPage tests.md

   **opening main page thumbnails in Greece site**

     -open the main page
-    -opening all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails
+    -open all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails

   **opening main page thumbnails in Greece site - ebay**

     -open the main ebay page
-    -opening all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails
+    -open all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails

   **opening main page thumbnails in Greece site - amazon**

     -open the main amzon page
-    -opening all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails
+    -open all thumbnails in different tabs, and check if any of them  failed to open **if we managed to open all products correctly, there will be no fails